xddxdd/blog/src/content/article/en/modify-computer/nix-trigonometric-math-library-from-zero/index.md

 }
 ```

-But when a fixed number of items are used, since Nix uses 32 bit float for its
-calculations, the 10 Taylor expansion items quickly diminish below floating
+But when a fixed number of items are used, the 10 Taylor expansion items quickly
-point accuracy when the input is very small, and further items are still not
+diminish below floating point accuracy when the input is very small, and further
-small enough to be ignored with larger inputs.
-So I decided to have it make
+items are still not small enough to be ignored with larger inputs.
+So I decided
-decisions based on the value of Taylor expansion items, and stop computation
+to have it make decisions based on the value of Taylor expansion items, and stop
-when the value is below our accuracy target:
+computation when the value is below our accuracy target:

 ```nix
 {